mattywausb/ElBanquos_AlarmClock/README.md

 Personal essential feature
 * show time in a pattern, a short sighted person still can recognize over 2 meters
-* Dim up light to simulate sunrise

 Nice to have functions
 * Sleep function - Play Radio on demand for a defined time and fade it out smoothly
 * Multiple Alarm timers (configurable to be "one shot", "daily", "Weekly on defined Weekdays")

+Further extentions
+* Dim up light to simulate sunrise before starting the radio

 Unecessary function
 * Play radio for endless time